Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

-\textbf{Erdős-Rényi} In Figure~\ref{fig:vary_plot_erdos} we investigates the fidelity and utility for the Erdős-Rényi graph models.
-In Figure (\ref{fig:vary_plot_erdos}a) and (\ref{fig:vary_plot_erdos}b), we vary the number of vertices $n$ of the input graph, from 100 to 10,000.
-Figure (\ref{fig:vary_plot_erdos}a) shows the percentage of vertices added by the algorithm with respect to the original ones (\emph{Nodes Overhead}): KLONE consistently adds around 200\% more vertices, influenced by the privacy requirement $k=3$, while KGUARD adds fewer vertices as it exploits the isomorphic subgraphs that are already present in the input graph.
-The dotted horizontal line represents the theoretical upper bound of $(2k -1)\%$ added vertices for KLONE (Lemma \ref{lem:new_nodes}).
-The efficiency of KGUARD with respect to KLONE in terms of added structures is reflected in Figure (\ref{fig:vary_plot_erdos}b), where KGUARD exhibits significantly lower utility loss compared to KLONE.
 In Figures (\ref{fig:vary_plot_erdos}c) and (\ref{fig:vary_plot_erdos}d), we vary the privacy requirement $k$ from 2 to 8.
-As expected, in Figure (\ref{fig:vary_plot_erdos}c) KLONE shows a linear increase in additional vertices with respect to $k$, while KGUARD exhibits only a slight increase due to the need for some new added subgraphs.
-This trend is also reflected in the utility loss in Figure (\ref{fig:vary_plot_erdos}d), where KLONE has worse utility compared to KGUARD.
-Finally, in Figures (\ref{fig:vary_plot_erdos}e) and (\ref{fig:vary_plot_erdos}f) we evaluate the anonymisation quality by varying the size $x$ of the subgraphs.
-The performance of KLONE remains unaffected by $x$ as expected, since the algorithm provides a $(k,x)$-isomorphism anonymization for any $x\in [n]$ (Proposition \ref{prop:klone_comptime}), instead KGUARD overhead increases with the size of subgraphs $x$.
-In general, when $x$ is sufficiently large, or if we are uncertain about the attacker knowledge, KLONE might be the better choice.
-In fact, while KGUARD computational time increases with $x$, KLONE maintains a consistent cost as a single anonymization $A$ of $G$ is effective for any choice of $x$.
+As expected, in Figure (\ref{fig:vary_plot_erdos}c) {\klone} shows a linear increase in additional vertices with respect to $k$, while {\kguard} exhibits just a slight increase.
+This trend is also reflected in the utility (Figure \ref{fig:vary_plot_erdos}d), where {\klone} has a much lower utility compared to {\kguard}.
+In Figures (\ref{fig:vary_plot_erdos}e) and (\ref{fig:vary_plot_erdos}f), we evaluate the anonymisation quality by varying the size $x$ of the considered subgraphs.
+The performance of {\klone} remains unaffected as expected, since the algorithm provides a $(k,x)$-chase anonymisation for any $x\in [n]$ (Proposition \ref{prop:klone_comptime}), instead {\kguard} overhead increases with the size of subgraphs $x$.
+In general, {\kguard} shows a better performance, while {\klone} might be the better choice when $x$ is sufficiently large or if we are uncertain about the attacker knowledge.
+In fact, while {\kguard} overhead and computational time increase with $x$, {\klone} maintains a consistent cost as a single anonymisation $A$ of $G$ is effective for any choice of $x$.
+Notice that the utility $\mathcal{U}$ is close to 1 (the highest value) for all settings and algorithms.